 “In particular, this second sanction amounts to compelled speech and is a further violation to Plaintiff’s First Amendment rights.
 Further, it is specifically designed by defendants to force Plaintiffs to waive their Fifth Amendment rights against self-incrimination, because Defendants are also the complaining witnesses in the ongoing criminal cases against Plaintiffs.
 In short, to punish Plaintiffs for the content of their speech being Pro-Palestine, DEFENDANTS are requiring Plaintiffs to generate speech which could then be used against them in criminal proceedings begun by the same Defendants.
 This is a blatant violation of Plaintiff’s 1st and fifth amendment rights.”

 In response to the restraining order, the Attorney General’s office took over the civil case on behalf of ISU’s Board of Trustees.
-The civil case has been escalated to Federal Court and proceed from there.
+The civil case has been removed to Federal Court and will proceed from there.

 LEAVE A REPLY